How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 Actually, Smith warned that this sort of rent seeking needs to be regulated lest the economy go in the dumper.

 Some do-gooding politician failed basic economics.
-(Score:2)
+(Score:3, Insightful)

 and then reselling them at outrageous markups.